ShaunCurtis/Blazr.BaseData/readme.md

 ## The DbContext

 The application uses Entity Framework as it's ORM [Object Request Mapper] - a fancy term for the system that does all the hard work in accessing a database.
-To keep things simple it uses an in-memory implementation that loads a set of test data when the apllication starts.
+To keep things simple it uses an in-memory implementation that loads a set of test data when the application starts.

 In async environments it's likely that more that one process will access the database at any one time.
-The classic single shared db context no longer works.
-The solution is to use a Db context factory and apply unit of work principles: normally a context per method instance.
+The classic single shared db context model no longer works.
+Instead the solution uses a Db context factory to apply unit of work principles: normally a context per method instance.

-The final DI service setup in `Program` in the Web project looks like this:
+The service setup in `Program` in the Web project looks like this:

 ```csharp
 builder.Services.AddDbContextFactory<InMemoryWeatherDbContext>(options => options.UseInMemoryDatabase("WeatherDatabase"));